SELLING A HOUSE AT AUCTION OVERVIEW

 Confident negotiator if passed in

 Often vendors end up in negotiations with a buyer post auction after the property is passed in when the reserve price had not been met.
-Your real estate agent needs to be a confident negotiator, especially important for selling top end homes where hundreds of thousands of dollars can be at stake.
+Your real estate agent needs to be a confident negotiator as many homes do sell within a few days of auctions being passed in.

 Should I Auction My House